matteoferla/Python_SmallWorld_API/README.md

 display(results)
 ```

-The first two import lines are optional.
-The code works without rdkit, but if pandas gets imported before PandasTools
+The first two import lines are optional as the code works without rdkit.
+If pandas gets imported before PandasTools
-and Chem imported not in _main_ then display issues happen.
+and Chem imported not in _main_ then display issues happen,
+which can be fixed with a `from rdkit.Chem.Draw import IPythonConsole`.

 So it's up to you to remember to run: